ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2018-12-25-christmais.md

 machines data science, deep learning, christmas, glove, style transfer]
 ---

-One of my first blog posts in Thinking Machines involves a deep-learning based holiday card generator dubbed as **ChristmAIs**.
+<span class="firstcharacter">O</span>ne of my first blog posts in Thinking Machines involves a deep-learning based
+holiday card generator dubbed as **ChristmAIs**.
 It was an exciting two-month journey of creating artworks using AI: there are things that we tried but didn't work, reasons we pivoted, and small wins in publishing the article.
 This